jeffpar/pcjs/tools/pc/README.md

     >> load a: --file pkunzip exe

 will match any file with *both* `PKUNZIP` and `EXE` in the name (eg, `PKUNZIP.EXE`, `PKUNZIP2.EXE`).
 There is no support for wildcards, since multiple search terms provide largely the same capability.

-### Future Features

-- Command-line options to select another machine type and/or DOS version
-- On machine termination, automatic detection of modified files and update of local file(s)

 ### Historical Notes